sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 ---
 # Spring security, the easy way

 Today we will discuss spring security.
-Like jakarta-ee, spring offers convenient tools to easily enable identification and authorization in your service.
+Like [jakarta-ee][jee], spring offers convenient tools to easily enable identification and authorization in your service.